-Not everyone was born with plump lips, but just like Kylie Jenner, you can actually do something about it.
-Whether you just want to perk up your look for the day, for a few months at a time, or permanently change your appearance, there are plenty of options the board-certified cosmetic professionals at The Derm Group can assist with.
+Not everyone is born with plump lips, but just like Kylie Jenner, you can actually do something about it.
+Whether you just want to perk up your look for the day, for a few months at a time, or permanently change your appearance, there are plenty of options offered by the board-certified cosmetic professionals at The Derm Group.
 Whether you live in Pennsylvania, New York, New Jersey, or Connecticut, plastic surgeons and dermatologists are at your service.

 Quick Fix Lip Plumpers

-If you are not looking to invest but want a quick and easy fix for the day or night out, there are a number of at-home products that promise immediate, though very short-lived results.
+If you’re on a tight budget but want a quick and easy fix for the day or night out, a number of at-home products promise immediate, though very short-lived results.
 Some use suction to pull at lips with a vacuum effect while others come in the form of a gel, gloss, or patch.
-These can be applied throughout the day like lip stick.
-They work by creating a tingling, warming sensation that draws blow flow to the lips, created a fuller look.
-Some say they see a difference while others not so much.
+These can be applied throughout the day like lipstick.
+They work by creating a tingling, warming sensation that stimulates blood flow to the lips, creating a fuller look.
+Some say they see a difference, but it’s slight.

 Temporary Lip Plumping Treatments

 Let’s talk fillers.
-For a temporary yet long-lasting lip filler, you’re looking at a hyaluronic acid (HA).
-It’s the same stuff you’ll find in your serums and it’s naturally found in your body.
+Hyaluronic acid (HA) fillers, such as JUVÉDERM®, Restylane®, and Perlane®, are formulated with HA.
+It’s the same stuff you’ll find in serums and it’s naturally found in your body.
 Hyaluronic acid is a great hydrating ingredient for skincare and excellent for injectables as it provides a natural look with the ability to dissolve over time.
 This works especially well for those who want to try them out but aren’t ready to commit to something more permanent.
+These fillers contain lidocaine to help enhance the comfort of the injections.

-Some of the more popular brands are JUVÉDERM®, Restylane®, and Perlane®.
 You may also hear the names HylaForm, Elevess, Prevelle, Captique.
-A handful of them contain lidocaine, a local anesthetic.

-What’s great about HA is that you can have control over the lip volume, plump lips more gradually for a natural change, and whatever bumps it creates dissolve easily leaving smooth looking lips.
+What’s great about HA is that you can have control over the lip volume and can create plumper lips more gradually for a natural change.
+Also, whatever bumps it creates dissolve easily leaving smooth looking lips.
 Plus, they are of very little to no concern when it comes to allergies.
-As far as how long it will last, most people get their lips topped up every six months to a year.
+As far as how long it will last, most people get maintenance treatments every 6 months to a year.
 If you change your mind, you can easily remove it with an eraser enzyme called hyaluronidase, which breaks up the particles and accelerates the rate at which the fillers break down.

 Fat Transfers for Fuller Lips

 Alternatively, some people opt for fat transfers or fat grafting.
-It’s a similar procedure to what you’ll find in the treatment of under-eye bags and Brazilian butt lifts.
-On the plus side, you remove unwanted fat and use it where you need it and because it becomes a living tissue in the body, it has a long-lasting result.
-On the con side, short-term costs tend to exceed HA fillers and there is a possibility of lumps and irregularities, which are more challenging to treat.
+It’s similar to what you’ll find in the treatment of under-eye bags and Brazilian butt lifts.
+On the plus side, you remove unwanted fat and use it where you need it.
+And, because it becomes a living tissue in the body, it has a long-lasting result.
+One drawback, though, is that short-term costs tend to exceed HA fillers and there is a possibility of lumps and irregularities, which are more challenging to treat.

 Removable Lip Implants